AndreaCirilloAC/updateR/README.md

 ### Usage

-To update R, simply run `updateR()`, ~~where "PASSWORD" stands for your system password~~ You will be asked to enter the admin password in the process.
+To update R, simply run `updateR()`, You will be asked to enter the admin password in the process.
 The function will display the version that R has been updated to when it finishes.

+### Automation

+`updateR(auto = TRUE, .Rprofile = NULL)` automatically checks for update in each R session via `~/.Rprofile`.
+If you already have your own `.Rprofile`, change `.Rprofile` argument to `/path/to/.Rprofile`.
+You could simply turn it off by setting `auto` to FALSE.

 ### Password